gwerbin/unix-cli-tutorial/the_script.md

 to add `~/bin` to the search path.
 So then I could just type `my_script` from any folder and Bash will know to look there, and look there first (because it's first in the list), for an executable file called `my_script`.
 This is in fact how executable like `cp` are stored: `ls /bin`, and `echo $PATH` to note that `/bin` should be in there somewhere.

 The quoting here is defensive, just in case someone (foolishly) decided to put a directory with a space into `PATH`.
 Note that the `$` tells Bash to expand the variable `PATH`.
-Variables are expanded inside double quotes `""` but not inside single quotes `''`:
+The special behavior of `$` is preserved inside double quotes `""` but not inside single quotes `''`:

 ```
 echo $PATH